 VHDL-Tool is configured through a single plaintext YAML file.
-The file needs to be at the root of your VHDL source code.
-The configuration syntax is self-explanatory and should be clear from the example below.
-Note that YAML is indentation sensitive.
+The file needs to be at the root of your VHDL source code and must be named

 Only the Libraries section is compulsory.
 The other sections assume sensible defaults.

 This section defines the name and location of each library that can be imported in your source code.
 This section is compulsory because VHDL-Tool uses it to create an index of all types and identifiers so that it can type check and search your code.